ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Note that an empty nodelist is a valid query result.

-A segment operates on each of the nodes in its input nodelist in turn, and the resultant nodelists are concatenated to produce the result of the segment.
+A segment operates on each of the nodes in its input nodelist in turn, and the resultant nodelists are concatenated in the order of the input nodelist they were derived from to produce the result of the segment.
 A node may be selected more than once and appears that number of times in the nodelist.
 Duplicate nodes are not removed.